Dinh282/tech-blog/README.md

 - Once you are on the main page of the website you can create your account.
 - After signing up you will be authorized to create, view, edit, and delete your posts.
 - On the home page, you will see all of the posts ever published on the site.
+- You can click on a post to leave a comment if you are logged in.

 - Alternatively, you can view the demo video or use test the site by visiting the live deployed site at:(ADD LINK TO SITE DEPLOYED USING HEROKU HERE).